ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 > project using the `bal new` command.

-To include the Prometheus and Jaeger extensions into the executable, the `ballerinax/prometheus` and `ballerinax/jaeger` modules need to be imported in your Ballerina code.
+To include the Prometheus and Jaeger extensions into the executable, the `ballerinax/prometheus` and `ballerinax/jaeger` modules need to be imported into your Ballerina code.

 ```ballerina
 import ballerinax/prometheus as _;